pennyl67/openminted-guidelines/guidelines_for_providers_of_publications/recommended_schema_for_publications.md

 ## ​Recommended schema for publications {#recommended-schema-for-publications}

-This section includes the overview of the recommended OMTD-SHARE schema for publications, i.e. the subset of M\(andatory\) and strongly R\(ecommended\) metadata elements, only as regards elements related to the resource itself.
+This section includes the overview of the recommended OMTD-SHARE schema for publications, i.e. the subset of M\(andatory\) and strongly R\(ecommended\) metadata elements.

-Additional elements required for the management of the metadata record \(e.g. _metadataCreationDate, metadataCreator_ etc.\) are not presented here, as they are to be handled by the OMTD platform.
+Only elements related to the description of the resource are presented here; additional elements required for the management of the metadata record \(e.g. _metadataCreationDate, metadataCreator_ etc.\) are handled internally by the OpenMinTeD platform.

 For annotated publications, see [here](/guidelines_for_providers_of_publications/metadata-schema-for-annotated-publications.md).